surajsharma21/surajsharma21/README.md

 - ML & Open Source enthusiast.
 - Graduated from NIT Raipur.
 - Currently working on some of my projects based on Web Development and Machine Learning.
-- I'm currently looking for opportunities in the field of Computer Vision.
+- Looking for opportunities to join as an intern/full time in Deep Learning fields.
 - I love to learn and contribute in any and every possible way.

 ### Languages and Tools: